 The VFC members started their work by defining their roles and objectives.
-In developing their own Terms of Reference ("ToR"), the members relied on information provided by the Secretariat as well as members who had been involved in the development of the Roadmap.
+In developing their own Terms of Reference, the members relied on information provided by the Secretariat as well as members who had been involved in the development of the Roadmap.
 The role of the Consultation Group, the background and intention of establishing the VFC, and the progress and status of REDD+ readiness in Cambodia were discussed.
-Throughout the entire process, the Secretariat informed VFC members about developments at national level, including the establishment of the REDD+ Taskforce in February, and the date of its first meeting, which eventually took place in September.
-As a result of the discussions, the members were able to clarify the objectives, tasks, and means of communications (Box 3).
-Initially, they expected to complete their tasks by May, based on an understanding that the Consultation Group should be formed before the Taskforce's first meeting in September.
+Throughout the entire process, the Secretariat informed VFC members about ongoing development at national level, including the establishment of the REDD+ Taskforce in February, and the schedule of their first meeting, which eventually took place in September.
+As a result of these discussions, they were able to clarify the objectives, tasks, means of communications, and administrative tasks and procedures (Box 3).
+Initially, they expected to complete their tasks by May, based on an understanding that the Consultation Group